-To acquire more members for the Official NASCAR Members Club, we worked with NASCAR and their own database of fans to promote our membership.
+To acquire more members for the Official NASCAR Members Club (ONMC), we worked with NASCAR and their own database of fans to promote the ONMC membership.
 Unaware of the performance of their list, we created factorial design experiments to optimize the results.

 Using a 95% confidence interval and 2% margin of error, we created random sample sizes of 5,000 per send.
 While we could determine the best subject line and landing page separately, we wanted to see how all these variables interacted with each other so we can send the best possible combination.
 Ultimately, the goal of a factorial design experiment is to test multiple factors and interactions at once to optimize a campaign as quickly and inexpensively as possible.

 Increase acquisition while obtaining the best click, open and conversion rate.